-Figure 47 WiFi Network Setup
+Figure 34 WiFi Network Setup

 See the label on the Zyxel Device for the WiFi network settings and then connect manually to the Zyxel Device.
-See Section 5.3.2 on page 55.
-Alternatively, you can set up a WiFi network using WPS.
+Alternatively, you can connect to the Zyxel Device WiFi network using WPS.
+See Section 5.3.2 on page 52.